 - Tool Shop?

 While you may have thought you knew who owned all those power tool manufacturers, consolidation has changed the playing field.
 By far, Stanley Black & Decker demonstrates the largest buyout pattern.
-Companies like TTI, Apex Tool Group, ITW, and others also enjoy adding to their numbers.
+Companies like TTI, Apex Tool Group, ITW, Great Star Tools, and others also enjoy adding to their numbers.

 Finally, if we missed any tool mergers or acquisitions, please leave a comment below.
 We want to keep this article updated—a much harder task than we ever imagined!
 Feel free to also reach out to us on Facebook, Instagram, or Twitter.